wreckbeck/book-review-site/README.md

 Create and use one main CSS document named `style.css`, which will hold styles that apply to every page.
 Then create three additional CSS documents for each HTML page's specific styles, named `index.css`, `eloquent-ruby.css`, and `contact.css`.

-**Each html page should link to to two style sheets:** 'style.css' first, and then css document that corresponds to it (`index.css`, `eloquent-ruby.css`, or `contact.css`).
-This will ensure that the specific styles override the generic ones.
+**Each html page should link to to two style sheets:** `style.css` first, and then CSS document that corresponds to it (`index.css`, `eloquent-ruby.css`, or `contact.css`).
+This will ensure that the specific styles override the generic one.

 In the style sheet, practice the following: